How does this medication work? What will it do for me?

 *elemental iron content

-Each blue, oval-shaped, film-coated tablet imprinted with the pink image of a pregnant woman contains folic acid 1.1 mg, vitamin B12 (cyanocobalamin) 12 µg, vitamin D3 (cholecalciferol) 250 IU, and calcium (calcium carbonate)** 300 mg.
+Each blue, oval-shaped, film-coated tablet imprinted with the pink image of a pregnant woman contains folic acid 1.1 mg, vitamin B12 (cyanocobalamin) 12 µg, vitamin D3 (cholecalciferol) 250 or 600 IU, and calcium (calcium carbonate)*** 300 mg.

 Nonmedicinal ingredients: ammonium hydroxide, N-butyl alcohol, carnauba wax, D&C Red No. 27, FD&C Blue No. 2, FD&C Red No. 40, FD&C Yellow No. 6, isopropyl alcohol, macrogol/PEG 3350, magnesium stearate, polyvinyl alcohol, propylene glycol, shellac glaze, simethicone, sodium croscarmellose, sodium lauryl sulfate, talc, titanium dioxide.